rbt-cms/xperience-community-multichoice-form-control/README.md

 ## Quick Start

-### Form Control
+### Using the Form Control

-This is a form control which allows you to add a Multi Choice Selecore to your page types and content Items while adding.
+This custom form control allows you to add a Multi-Choice Selector to your Content Types and Reusable Fields, enabling editors to select multiple options when creating or editing content items.
 ### Screenshots

 #1 -